 - Adequate: enough for a particular purpose or need.

-- Aggression: acting in a hostile or violent way.
+- Aggression: Acting in a hostile or violent way.
+A deliberate and unprovoked attack.

 - Ambition: a strong desire to achieve something.